navikt/baseimages/java-11/appdynamics/README.md

 ### Application name

-If APPD_MODE is set to auto AppDynamics will automatically report the application by using the value of the environment variable `APP_NAME`.
+If `APPD_ENABLED` is set to true, AppDynamics will automatically report the application by using the value of the environment variable `APP_NAME`.

 You can override by setting `APPD_NAME` explicitly.
 You can either set it to an hardcoded value in your Dockerfile, or add a script for dynamically creating